fivdi/pigpio/doc/gpio.md

 #### pullUpDown(pud)
 - pud - PUD_OFF, PUD_DOWN, or PUD_UP

-Sets or clears the pull type for the GPIO.
+Sets or clears the resistor pull type for the GPIO.
 Returns this.

 #### digitalRead()
 Returns the GPIO level, 0 or 1.